-Name: Domenic Carosa Title: Non-Executive Director
+Domenic Carosa

-Qualifications: Masters of Entrepreneurship and Innovation (MEI) from Swinburne University
+Non-Executive Director

-Domenic Carosa is a Non-Executive Director of Crowd Media.
+Masters of Entrepreneurship and Innovation (MEI) from Swinburne University Domenic Carosa is a Non-Executive Director of Crowd Media.
 With over 20 years' experience in business and technology, Domenic has built a reputation as a leader in the internet space by building one of Australia's leading digital music service providers in the late 90's, and building from scratch Australia's second largest virtual web hosting/communications company which he sold for A\$25 million in 2006-07.
-Domenic was previously the co-founder and Group CEO of ASX-listed Destra Corporation Ltd which was the largest independent media and entertainment company in Australia with revenues of over A\$100 million.
-Mr Carosa was a director of Destra Limited until April 2009.
+Domenic is currently the Chairman of TSX listed Banxa Holdings, a global cryptocurrency payment company and CEO of TSX listed Blockmate, a Web3 and blockchain incubator.
 Domenic is past Chairman of the Internet Industry Association (IIA).
-Domenic is Non-Executive Chairman of the Future Capital Development Fund and Non-Executive Chairman of Dominet Digital Corporation Pty
+Chairman and Non-Executive Director of Banxa Holdings Inc